 Arrest is impossible in some cases (e.g. in relation to claims for insurance premiums).
 The purpose of an arrest is to obtain security in respect of a court judgment in that action.
-The court should not all the arrest of ships for other purposes.
+The court should not allow the arrest of ships for other purposes.
+In the 2014 case the "KOMBOS" [2014] HKCU 1698, the court upheld the arrest of a vessel even though the Plaintiff had already obtained an arbitration award.
+The effect of this judgment is significant as it means that vessels can still be arrested under the in rem jurisdiction of the court so long as the judgment or arbitration award in personam remains outstanding.
 The court's jurisdiction can be invoked to secure claims in arbitration where the law of the place governing the arbitration permits this.